 Pros

-✅ No extra decarboxylation needed.
+No extra activation needed.

-✅ More pleasant than dabbing reclaim.
+More pleasant than dabbing reclaim.

 Cons

-❌ Mild cannabis aftertaste.
+Mild herbal aftertaste.

-Creating Tinctures & Capsules
+Creating Tinctures and Capsules

 How to Use It